-“I have no objection to steam engines,” Ross said.
-“These modern ones are much more reliable.
-And for the mines, they mean we can dig so much deeper, keep them open that much longer.
-Grace would have closed years before it did, and Leisure would be running down.
-Though I won’t go beyond the hundred-fathom level – I doubt there’s enough copper down there to make the expense worthwhile, and that’s about the limit for the miners’ cages to be safe.”
+“I have no objection to steam engines.”
+Ross sipped his brandy.
+“They’ve meant we could dig so much deeper, enabling us to keep the mines open so much longer.
+Though I won’t go beyond the hundred fathom level – I doubt there’s enough copper down there to make the risk worthwhile, and that’s about the limit for the miners’ cages to be safe.”

 “But a lot better than the old ladders,” Demelza put in.
 “How they managed to swarm up and down those, especially after a long core, I don’t know.”

-“It’s good to know that Harry will have a substantial income of his own,” Demelza mused.
+“It’s good to know that Harry will have a substantial income of his own.”
+Demelza finished her tea and put down her cup.
 “Oh, I know how with Rachel’s money he will be a wealthy man, but…”

 Caroline arched one fine eyebrow.
 “It’s better for a man to have his own money, rather than be seen to be relying on his wife?”